Same Day Delivery — Most batteries delivered in an hour or less!

 ℹ️ Note

-We do NOT accept lithium-ion batteries, alkaline household batteries (AA, AAA, etc.), or button cell batteries.
+We do NOT accept lithium batteries of any kind (LiFePO4, lithium-ion laptop/phone/power-tool batteries, EV traction batteries), alkaline household batteries (AA, AAA, etc.), or button cell batteries.
 These require specialized recycling facilities.
+If you're swapping a lead-acid golf-cart pack for a lithium conversion, the lead-acid pack you're removing is welcome — we'll pay you cash for it.

 How Much Cash Can You Get for Scrap Batteries?

 The amount you receive depends on the battery size and current scrap lead prices.
 As a general guide, a standard car battery typically brings $5–$15, large truck batteries $10–$20, and golf cart batteries $8–$15 each.
-If you have a large quantity (10+ batteries), call us for a custom quote — we also offer pickup service for businesses and shops in the Phoenix metro area.
+If you have a large quantity (10+ batteries), call us for a custom quote — and if it's tough to bring them in yourself, ask whether we can arrange a pickup from your location.
+Pickup availability depends on distance, volume, and current scrap lead prices, so please call to confirm rather than assume.

 What Happens to Your Recycled Battery?